Board Conflicts: How Can Strategic Planning Help?

 Fire, in this case, represents nonprofit conflict.
 Rephrased my question is: How do you manage the skirmishes part of all human interactions, and common in passion-driven enterprises, such as nonprofits on your board?
 Do you suppress them, hoping for the best, running the risk of out-of-control future damage?
 Once they begin, do you hurry to extinguish them, or do you direct their course?
 Or, when the time is right, do you intentionally ignite small burns?

-Strategy Work: An Important and Overlooked Tool in Your Conflict Tool Box
+Strategy Work: An Overlooked Tool in Your Conflict Tool Box

 When it comes to conflict, you have a collection of management tools.
 Here’s one tool you might not have considered: strategy work.